open/close all folders

 - Hulk, while a tough cookie, isn't shown to be as unstoppable as he normally is.
 While it can be argued that this makes his conflicts more interesting, it's interesting to note that this is explained in story.
 Banner has been working on a cure while in South America, and recent testing revealed that the gamma within him is much lower, possibly explaining the Hulk's limited strength.

 - In Captain America: The First Avenger, it's revealed that the super soldier serum strenghtens the user's main personality trait.
-In that movie, Captain America's heroism was increased and Red Skull's evilness was increased.
-In this movie, Blonsky's willingness to fight slowly turns into full on Blood Knight tendencies, combined with Drunk on the Dark Side.
+In that movie, Steve Rogers is a selfless Determinator accustomed to taking a beating and keeping his cool, so as Captain America his heroism was increased; while Johann Schmidt was an evil and ambitious Mad Scientist, so as Red Skull his evilness was increased.
+In this movie, Blonsky lives to fight, so after taking the serum his willingness to fight slowly turns into full on Blood Knight tendencies, combined with Drunk on the Dark Side.
+As a plus, Schmidt and Blonsky both received an incomplete serum.
+Steve is the only one to get the formula as it was meant to be given (refined, in a lab, with someone who can handle it) which is why he is the only one that doesn't suffer horrific side effects.

 - Captain America is a successful Super Soldier whose main weapon is a gleaming shield because he'd rather defend the innocent than punish the guility.
 The Hulk is a failed super soldier who breaks cars apart to make crude shields out of self-defense.
 Hero+Super Serum=shield user.